 This landmark legislation made it possible for other states to participate in The Partnership for Long-Term Care.
-Forty states have chosen to participate as of December, 2012:
+All states have chosen to participate as of January 2020 EXCEPT:

 The idea of the partnership is to provide a way for the Medicaid program to work together with private long-term care insurance to help those people who are caught in the middle: they can’t afford to pay the cost of the care or even the cost of a long-term care insurance policy with unlimited benefits, yet their assets are too high to qualify for Medicaid to pay their long-term care expenses.
 Many middle-income workers and retirees find themselves in this position.

 Participating insurance companies in the Partnership recognize the needs of these middle-income Americans by providing LTC insurance policies that have built-in consumer protection benefit standards, and participating states cooperate by allowing these policyholders to access Medicaid without spending down their assets almost to poverty level if the insurance benefits run out.